 Key delivery partners for RAiSE include Education Scotland, the Scottish Schools Education Research Centre (SSERC) and the Association of Directors of Education in Scotland (ADES).

 By building on existing curricular opportunities and offerings, while also addressing the confidence and competencies of primary school teachers in science, the programme will help to ensure young people are being given the best possible introduction to science.
 Through learning in the sciences we can inspire children and young people to increase their understanding of the world we live in and encourage them to use the skills and knowledge the sciences provide to become creative, resourceful and enterprising adults.

-Nine local authorities are participating in a three-year pilot whereupon they will appoint regional Primary Science Development Officers to assist teachers expand on existing delivery of science education in primary schools.
+Eight local authorities are participating in a four-year pilot whereupon they will appoint regional Primary Science Development Officers to assist teachers expand on existing delivery of science education in primary schools.
 These local science specialists will be supported by a National Education Officer for Primary Science specialist who is employed by The Wood Foundation but based within Education Scotland to ensure co-ordination and sharing of best practice across the network.